jasb3110/g.princals/README.md

 g.princals is a function designed to address aesthetic issues encountered when using plot.princals of "Gifi"" package[(3)](#reference), which exclusively generates plots using a "graphic" package. g.princals leverages the power of the ggplot2 package, renowned for producing high-quality visuals.

-In this part, it was showed a r-script and plots which create to g.princals function.

 ## Instruction

 "g.princals" replaces the default "plot" function in R, generating customized graphics for customer items.